rnabioco/valr/cran-comments.md

 ## New minor version

-* This is a new minor version (see NEWS.md).
+* This is a new major version (see NEWS.md).

-* Addresses an incompatibility with the dplyr package v0.7.8 release.
+* Addresses an incompatibility with the forthcoming dplyr v0.8.0 release.

-* Also added fix for rchk error.

 ## Test environments